-14. Priority Admission
+16. Priority Admission

 All of our clinical faculty want you to have a clinic experience before you graduate.
 However, there are semesters when some clinics get more applications than we have space.
-In those semesters, faculty supervisors will give priority to students who previously applied but were not selected, those who are close to graduating but have not yet participated in a clinic, and those who have completed relevant coursework (such as Business Associations for the Entrepreneurship Law Clinic, or Evidence or Criminal Procedure for the Criminal Defense Clinic).
+In those semesters, faculty supervisors will give priority to students who previously applied but were not selected, those who are close to graduating but have not yet participated in a clinic, and those who have completed relevant coursework (such as Business Associations for the Entrepreneurship Law Clinic etc.

-15. Clinic Registration Dates
+17. Clinic Registration Dates